-INWIT is aware that financial reporting has a central role when building and maintaining positive relationships between the company and those it interacts with, contributing - in addition to the company performance - to create value for the shareholders.
+INWIT is aware that financial reporting has a central role when building and maintaining dialogue and relations with stakeholders, contributing to the creation of positive relations between the company and those it interacts with, helping not only company performance but also creating value for the shareholders.

-Internal Control over Financial Reporting (hereinafter ICFR) is defined as the set of activities aimed at identifying and assessing the actions or events whose occurrence or absence could partly or completely compromise achievement of the trustworthiness4, accuracy5, reliability6 and promptness7 of the financial reporting.
+Internal Control over Financial Reporting (hereinafter ICFR) is defined as the set of activities aimed at identifying and assessing the actions or events whose occurrence or absence could partly or completely compromise achievement of the trustworthiness, accuracy, reliability and promptness of the financial reporting.